GBJim/object_detection/README.md

 ### 4.Miniconda
 1. Download the Miniconda of Python2.7 for Windows.
 [Download Link](https://conda.io/miniconda.html)
 2. Install Miniconda
+3. Add the conda path 'C:\ProgramData\Miniconda2' into the PATH system variable

 ### 5.TensorFlow
 1. Launch the CMDt and install TensorFlow as following: